I am Terry Wilson, of Calgary, Alberta (Canada), and I care deeply about space exploration and the people involved

 The Future of Spaceflight:

-- Liquid Methane (analysis after analysis is showing that it is an ideal upper stage fuel where the performance of Liquid Hydrogen is not needed.
-It will last longer in long duration applications, can be made on Mars and occurs naturally on Titan.)
+- Liquid Methane (analysis after analysis is showing that it is an ideal upper stage fuel where the performance of Liquid

 - Liquid Oxygen (relatively safe, dirt cheap, good performance and already widely used.)